 “New Public” means a Public that is not an Existing Public.

+“New Resource Rate (NR)” means the rate for requirements firm power sold to an investor-owned utility (IOU) or Public customer pursuant to Section 7(f) of the Northwest Power Act, 16 U.S.C. § 839e(c).

-“Non-Dispatchable Resource” meaning as defined in CHWM Contract.
+“Non-Dispatchable Resource” shall have the meaning as defined in the CHWM Contract.

 “Non-Federal Resource” means a generating facility or other source of electric power or capability not obtained from BPA.

-“Non-Slice” means Load Following and Block
+“Non-Slice” or “Non-Slice Customer” means Load Following and Block, or Load Following Customer and Block Customer.

-“Non-Slice Cost Pool” means the Tier 1 Cost Pool to which expenses and revenue credits are to be allocated by BPA in accordance with Sections 2.1 and 2.2.1.3, and which are set out on Table 2, Section D. The Non-Slice Cost Pool is the basis for the Non-Slice Customer Rate.
+“Non-Slice Cost Pool” means the Tier 1 Cost Pool to which expenses and revenue credits are to be allocated by BPA in accordance with Sections 2.1 and 2.2.1.3, and which are set out on Table 2-1, Section C. The Non-Slice Cost Pool is the basis for the Non-Slice Customer Rate.

 “Northwest Power Act” means the Pacific Northwest Electric Power Planning and Conservation Act, 16 U.S.C. § 839, Public Law No. 96-501, as amended.